UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media: Experiments

 \subsection{Results and Discussion}

-In our experiment, we saved the last three checkpoints of the final trained model ready for evaluation at epochs 10, 11, and 12, denoted by \textbf{run-3}, \textbf{run-2}, and \textbf{run-1} respectively.
+We saved the last three checkpoints of the final fine-tuned T5 models ready for evaluation at epochs 10, 11, and 12 (denoted as \textbf{run-3}, \textbf{run-2}, and \textbf{run-1} for \texttt{t5-large} respectively).
 The evaluation was conducted on a test set of 2,500 tweets (500 per event) for part-2 only.
-Since this shared task only allows one submission from each team and we found trivial difference between \textbf{run-2} and \textbf{run-1} based on the validation evaluation, we choose \textbf{run-2} to be submitted for the official evaluation.
+Since this shared task only allows one submission from each team and we found trivial difference between \textbf{run-2} and \textbf{run-1} based on the validation evaluation, we submitted \textbf{run-2} for the official evaluation.
 Table~\ref{tab:submitted-results} reports the F1, recall (R) and precision (P) scores of the submitted runs.
-Additionally, we put the evaluation results of all our three runs in Table~\ref{tab:our-results} for reference and we will discuss Table~\ref{tab:post-preprocessed-results} in Section~\ref{subsec:post-processing}.
+Additionally, we put the evaluation results of all our three \texttt{t5-large} runs in Table~\ref{tab:our-results} as well as of different sizes of T5 models in Table~\ref{tab:our-results-sizes} for reference\footnote{The small-2 and base-2 corresponds to \texttt{t5-small} and \texttt{t5-base} respectively that are fine-tuned with the same experimental setup as \textbf{run-2}} (discussed in Section~\ref{subsec:post-processing}).